• Skip to primary navigation

 Here are the ingredients you will need to make our crispy homemade version.

-• Avocado oil – I prefer this safer oil for high-heat cooking.
+In addition to these 5 main ingredients, you’ll need salt, pepper, and cooking oil from the pantry.
+I prefer avocado oil, as it’s a safer oil for high-heat cooking.
 Do not use extra virgin olive oil, as it breaks down when cooking at high heat.

 Let’s walk through how to make this chicken nugget recipe together…